WordPress Multisite Migration: Step-by-Step Guide to Move Without Downtime

 Step 3: Create a new database and user

 To be able to import the database that you exported in Step 2 into your new web server or host, you need to create a new database.
-This new database will act as the new home for your multisite’s data and settings.
-I’ll use Bluehost as an example to show how to create a new database.
+This new database will act as the new home for your multisite’s data and settings. we’ll use Bluehost as an example to show how to create a new database.
 The steps for any other web host will mostly be the same (the option to create a new database will be in the ‘Databases’ section of your hosting account’s dashboard or cPanel).

 1. Go to Advanced > Databases from the left-hand navigation menu.